WebAssembly/spec/proposals/gc/Overview.md

 A new built-in value type called `foreignref` represents opaque pointers to objects on the _embedder_'s heap.

-There are no operations to manipulate foreign references, but by passing them as parameters or results of exorted Wasm functions, embedder references (such as DOM objects) can safely be stored in or round-trip through Wasm code.
+There are no operations to manipulate foreign references, but by passing them as parameters or results of exported Wasm functions, embedder references (such as DOM objects) can safely be stored in or round-trip through Wasm code.
 ```
 (type $s (struct (field $a i32) (field $x foreignref))